 This recipe uses coconut oil, and it hardens when the temperature is cold.
 Because of its nature if you mix it with other cold ingredients, for instance, soy yoghurt, the wet mixture won’t combine well.
 So make sure you have all the ingredients out of the fridge and at room temperature before you start cooking!

 Mix the cubed apples with the dry mixture first

 After cutting an apple into cubes, lightly pat them dry with a clean cloth or kitchen towel, then toss them into the dry mixture first rather than adding them to the batter at the last stage of mixing.
 This is because cut-up apples have a lot of moisture and coating them first in flour will prevent them from sinking to the bottom of muffins when being baked in the oven.

 Unlike other muffin recipes of mine, you can fill muffin cups with the apple muffin batter almost full with a little room left around the edge for them to rise.
 I found that because of the weight of the apple cubes and the high moisture content in the batter, the muffins don’t rise as much as other muffin recipes like my double chocolate muffins or chocolate chip muffins.

 Now, why is the moisture content relatively high in this recipe?
-The answer is because the apple is cut into cubes and water from the apple cubes evaporate very easily while being baked in the oven as they don’t have skin on.
+The answer is because the apple is cut into cubes and water from the apple cubes evaporates very easily while being baked in the oven as they don’t have skin on them.
 So to make sure the muffins rise as high as possible, pat the apple cubes dry and fill muffin cups to almost full.